How Bad Can Pumpkin Spice Lattes Be? We Looked, It’s Bad!

 - Treating cavities when they’re small, before they spread elsewhere

-If you want to take things up a notch—and you’re not worried about people giving you weird looks—you might even want to consider drinking your PSL through a straw.
+If you want to take things up a notch—and you’re not worried about people giving you weird looks—you might even want to consider drinking your pumpkin spice latte through a straw.

 teethtalkgirl content is medically reviewed and fact-checked by a licensed dentist or medical doctor to ensure the information is factual, current, and relevant.

 Our medical affairs team works hard to ensure the accuracy and integrity by cite from current scientific research, such as scholarly articles, dentistry textbooks, government agencies, and medical journals.
 This also includes information provided by the American Dental Association (ADA), the American Association of Orthodontics (AAO), and the American Academy of Pediatrics (AAP).Starbucks®.
 Pumpkin Spice Latte Nutrition.
 Starbucks®.
 2021 Available at: https://www.starbucks.com/menu/product/418/hot/nutrition.
 August 23, 2021Moynihan P. Sugars and Dental Caries: Evidence for Setting a Recommended Threshold for Intake.
 Advances in Nutrition.
 2016 Available at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4717883/.
 August 23, 2021Karadas M, Seven N. The effect of different drinks on tooth color after home bleaching.
 European Journal of Dentistry.
 2014 Available at: https://pubmed.ncbi.nlm.nih.gov/24966778/.
 August 23, 2021